 Find out what the ghostwriter enjoys writing

 Not every ghostwriter excels in all genres.
-For instance, I have written nearly two dozen memoirs, but have never touched a historic romance novel or a true crime book.
+For instance, I have written nearly two dozen memoirs, but have never touched a historical romance novel or a true crime book.
 Some writers specialize in fiction, while others are business book experts.

-Ideally you want to find a writer who is passionate and knowledgeable about your subject.
+Ideally, when you are interviewing a ghostwriter, you want to find a writer who is passionate and knowledgeable about your subject.
 However, this is not always necessary.
 When writing nonfiction, I feel I have an edge when I don’t know anything about the topic as I can easily put myself in my readers’ shoes and write to them with reality.

 Talk about pricing and schedule